CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 25  * ae18.1179.edge-vrf.cr1.egh.as49581.net (185.91.127.86)  423.350 ms  370.456 ms
 26  104.250.164.8 (104.250.164.8)  355.778 ms  430.869 ms  349.575 ms
 ```
-(changed first 4 lines for privacy)
+(chnged first 4 lines for privacy)
 Our hops include Australia, Los Angeles, Santa Clara, London, Amsterdam, Haarlem, Macarne.
 The last three lines, the traffic goes through two different network providers (AS44592 -> AS49581) before reaching a server that's deliberately obscuring its hostname.
 The last line shows the final destination, the server hosting the scam site.